ABCeylan/ABCeylan.github.io/index.md

 #### Freelance
 <img src="https://user-images.githubusercontent.com/81684850/158016164-512a0a90-dd57-4523-a0ac-b2ac11c1f3c5.png" width="640" height="360" style="border:10px outset silver;">

 This was my first game.
 We started this project with my <a href="https://fahnucc.github.io/">friend</a> .
 I learned so much about Unity while creating the Controller game which is a 20 minutes game demo.
 We handled the whole Unity Editor and code side.
-Below there are the systems and mechanics that I implemented.
+Below there are the systems and mechanics that we implemented.

 ```markdown
 - Game Development Pipeline